 Rules and standards

 The Journal conforms with the legislation of the Russian Federation regarding copyright, plagiarism, with ethical principles supported by the Community of Leading Publishers of Scientific Periodicals; we also follow the guidelines of the international Committee on Publication Ethics (COPE), Association of Science Editors and Publishers (ASEP); we as well adhere to the standards approved at the 2nd World Conference on Research Integrity (Singapore, July 22–24, 2010) and other regulatory documents governing the ethics of publishing scientific results.

 The scientific and ethical standards adopted by the Journal cannot be changed in favor of commercial or business interests.

 All parties that participate in publishing the Journal – authors, editors, experts, and the publisher – must conform with ethic laws.
 Ethic laws of the Journal are based on the regulations of the Committee on Publication Ethics.

 The publishing process is guided by:

 • The principle of scientific objectivity and independence in the selection of research materials:

 The rejection of articles is carried out solely on the basis of relevance, scientific significance, originality of the submitted materials, as well as their compliance with the requirements and the subject area of the publication.
-The decision to publish an article or its rejection cannot be influenced by the racial, ethnic, civil, gender, religious affiliation of the author, his sexual orientation and political views;
+The decision to publish an article or its rejection cannot be influenced by the racial, ethnic, civil, gender, religious affiliation of the author, his/her sexual orientation or political views;

 • The principle of integrity and competence of scientific expertise and preparation of materials for publication: